 The congregation can vote on lessons, teachers, and other vital issues.
 They are more likely to attend and invite others because the church is run the way they prefer it to be run.

-Church members should not be forced to follow the pastor, and they should be able to vote for what they believe is best for their congregation.
+Church members should not be feel controlled to follow the pastor, and they should be able to vote for what they believe is best for their congregation.
 The congregation model aims to help people grow spiritually by delivering precisely what they say they need.

 If new members know that their problems and questions will be addressed promptly, they are more likely to join.